Professor Bernardo Batiz-Lazo

 Since 1998 he edits a weekly report on new working papers in business,

-Some signs of impact is that my research include my contribution on
+Some signs of the impact of his research include his contribution on

 Signs of Impact